 Front-end file types allowed in selected directories The extensions of front-end files which allowed to pass through the server protection filter, as long as the files with those extensions are in the list above.
 Place one file extension per line, without the dot.
 For example, if you want to allow access to all PDF files you have to type in "pdf" (without the quotes) on a new line of this list.
-Do note that file extensions are case-sensitive.
-This means that PDF, Pdf, pdf and pDF are four different file extensions as far as your web server is concerned.
-As a rule of thumb, type in the extensions in lowercase and make sure that the extensions of the files you upload are also in lowercase.
+Extensions are case-insensitive as of 7.0.6; this means that entering pdf will also match the extensions PDF and Pdf.
+The convention is to type in the extensions in lowercase.
+Regardless of the case-insensitivity of Admin Tools, it is a good idea to have the extensions of the files you upload in lowercase to avoid issues with third party extensions, Joomla itself and software running on case-sensitive-aware Operating Systems such as Linux.

-Disable clientside risky behavior in frontend static content Certain static media types, such as HTML and SVG, may contain client-side scripts in JavaScript.
-It would be possible for an attacker to use a legitimate site feature or a vulnerability on your site to upload such an HTML or SVG file to one of the "Front-end directories where file type exceptions are allowed" folders or otherwise trick a Super User to do that.
+Disable clientside risky behavior in Certain static media types, such as HTML and SVG, may contain client-side scripts in JavaScript.
+It would be possible for an attacker to use a legitimate site feature or a vulnerability on your site to upload such an HTML or SVG file to one of the "Front-end directories where file type exceptions frontend static content are allowed" folders or otherwise trick a Super User to do that.
 Then, they could exploit a well-meaning, legitimate feature of your site or otherwise trick a Super User into opening that file on their browser while they are logged into your site as a Super User.
 The client-side script could therefore "steal" the Super User's cookie, send it to the attacker who can now impersonate the Super User on the site.